Kolda: Geography

 Moussa, Gadapara, Sarè Kemo, Sinthiang Tountouroung, Sinthiang Idriss, Escale, Sikilo, and Faraba.
 Kolda is the main capital of the region incorporating the two departments of Velingara and Fafacourou.

-Physical geology and climate
+Climate

-Both vegetation and rainfall are abundant in Kolda.
-The wet season lasts for five months, from June through October.
-The dry season begins in November and ends in May.
+Kolda has a tropical savanna climate (Köppen Aw) with two distinct seasons.
+The wet season lasts for five months, from June through October, while the dry season begins in November and ends in May.

-The annual average temperature is 81.9 °F with a maximum of 94.8 °F in April, May and October, and a minimum of 68.7 °F in January and August.
+Temperatures are hot to sweltering throughout the year.
+The annual average temperature is 28.7 °C, with a maximum of 32.5 °C in May and a minimum of 24.8 °C in December.
+Afternoons in the latter half of the dry season are extremely hot, averaging over 40 °C from March to May.
+However, in the middle of the dry season mornings are distinctly comfortable at around 15 °C.

 Demographics

-As 2002, Kolda's population was 53,921.
+As of 2002, Kolda's population was 53,921.
 In 2007, official estimations, numbered the population at 62,258 inhabitants.
 The majority population is members of the Fula ethnic group.
 Mandinke and Jola ethnic groups are also present.

 Economy

 A Center of Zootechniques Research (CRZ) was established in Kolda in 1972.
 Major crops include cotton, cereals like miley, fonio, peanut and another vegetables.
 Kolda also has major sheep, cattle, and dairy production.
 Kolda is abundant in fruits such as mangoes, oranges, and acajou nuts.